 By Charles M. Skinner in 1896

 In 1853 a Hebrew peddler, whose pack was light and his purse was full, asked leave to pass the night at the house of Daniel Baker, near Lebanon, Missouri.
-The favor was granted, and that was the last seen of Samuel Moritz; although, when some neighbors shook their heads and wondered how it was that Baker was so well in funds, there were others who replied that it was impossible to keep track of peddlers, and that if Moritz wanted to start on his travels early in the morning, or to return to St. Louis for goods, it mattered to nobody.
+The favor was granted, and that was the last seen of Samuel Moritz.
+However, when some neighbors shook their heads and wondered how it was that Baker was so well in funds, others replied that it was impossible to keep track of peddlers and that if Moritz wanted to start on his travels early in the morning or to return to St. Louis for goods, it mattered to nobody.

-The clergyman greeted him cheerily and asked him if he would like to ride, whereat the man looked him in the face and pointed to the edge of the bridge.
-Mr. Cummings glanced down, saw nothing, and when he looked up again the man with the pack had disappeared.
-His horse at the same moment gave a snort and plunged forward at a run, so that the clergyman’s attention was fully occupied until he had brought the animal under control again; when he glanced back and saw that the man was still standing in the bridge and looking over the edge of it.
+The clergyman greeted him cheerily and asked him if he would like to ride, at which the man looked him in the face and pointed to the edge of the bridge.
+Mr. Cummings glanced down and saw nothing, and when he looked up again, the man with the pack had disappeared.
+His horse, at the same moment, snorted and plunged forward at a run so that the clergyman’s attention was fully occupied until he had brought the animal under control again; when he glanced back and saw that the man was still standing on the bridge and looking over the edge of it.

-The minister told his neighbors of this adventure, and on returning with two of them to the spot next morning they found the body of old man Baker swinging by the neck from a beam of the bridge exactly beneath where the apparition had stood–for it must have been an apparition, inasmuch as the dust, damped though it had been with dew, showed no trace of footprint.
+The minister told his neighbors of this adventure, and on returning with two of them to the spot the following day, they found the body of older man Baker swinging by the neck from a beam of the bridge exactly beneath where the apparition had stood — for it must have been an apparition, since the dust and damp.
+However, the dew showed no trace of footprints.